 Alternatively, you can check the price of the category of Dubai tourist visa you are applying for from the VFS visa application centres here.

 As confirmed by a customer care agent at the Federal Authority for Identity, Citizenship, Customs and Ports Security (ICP), the prices for all types of UAE and Dubai visas, including 30 and 60 days tourist visas, have now increased by AED 100.
-The fee for the one-month visit visa issued by the ICA, for example, has gone up from AED 270 to AED 370.
+For example, the fee for the one-month visit visa issued by the ICA has increased from AED 270 to AED 370.

 Dubai tourist visa from India grace period